Kapie77/obscure-modding-guide/README.md

 # Others
+## ObsCure Docs
+- [Obscure Docs](https://elpitifor.github.io/ObsCureDocs/) - A collaborative documentation for the ObsCure franchise.
+There you will find information on how the games work and their file formats, which will be very important to make tools or mods for them.

 ## 010 Editor Templates
 - [Obscure 010 Editor Templates](https://github.com/Al-Hydra/HydraVision-Obscure-010-Editor-Templates) - [010 Editor](https://www.sweetscape.com/010editor/) templates for Obscure 1 and 2 files.